 Friendly, Gentle, Protective, Loyal and Alert

 These ancient dogs supposedly date all the way back to the Bronze Age and are native to the Pyrenees Mountains in France that also border Spain.
 They are highly prized in their native country for both the amazing protection skills and trustworthy ways.
-Some also believe that the breed may also be descendant of the Asia Minor, a large, white coated dog which found its way to the mountain range whilst travelling amongst travellers and shepherds.
+Some also believe that the breed may also be descendant of the Asia Minor, a large, white coated dog which found its way to the mountain range whilst travelling amongst travelers and shepherds.
 However, others believe they could be descendants of Wolves, Mastiffs and Mossoloid Dogs!
 However, breed clubs believe they are lupomossoloid, meaning no other dogs were used to develop them.
-They became very popular with the rich nobles and and royals during the 17th century, up to the point that they were considered the Royal Dogs of France!
+They became very popular with the rich nobles and royals during the 17th century, up to the point that they were considered the Royal Dogs of France!
 They were also used during WW2 as messenger dogs, as well as supplying supplies to soldiers on the front line!
 During the 19th century, numbers fell very low, but fortunately, due to breed enthusiasts, they just managed to survive.
 It's thought they've had a lot of influence on other breeds, including Newfoundlands and Saint Bernards.
 Nowadays. they are still used as working dogs, to guard livestock from predators, but they also make just as good family pets and companion dogs too, both in their native country and in other parts of the world!

 |Kennel Club Group||Working|